Celsius Network: Controversies and regulatory scrutiny

-Decline and bankruptcy
+Decline

 Celsius had been using the crypto custodian Prime Trust to store some customer assets since March 2020.
-This relationship ended in June 2021, when Prime Trust's risk team expressed concern about Celsius's strategy of "endlessly re-hypothecating assets ... lending the same assets over and over and over again to juice yields".
+This relationship ended in June 2021, when Prime Trust's risk team expressed concern about Celsius's strategy of "endlessly re-hypothecating assets … lending the same assets over and over and over again to juice yields".
 Prime Trust founder Scott Purcell suggested that re-hypothecating "would be destined for failure as any sharp market movement in either direction would be catastrophic to such a ridiculously leveraged business model".
 Celsius sued Prime Trust in August 2022, accusing the custodian of retaining $17 million worth of assets after the relationship ended.

 CNBC described Celsius as "one of the largest players in the crypto lending space" in the second quarter of 2022.
 The company had issued loans totaling more than $8 billion, and as of May, it had almost $12 billion in assets under management.
 In June 2022, Celsius said it had 1.7 million customers and that it offered yields as high as 17% per year.

 On June 7, in a blog post entitled "Damn the Torpedoes, Full Speed Ahead", Celsius addressed rumors that the company had lost client funds by making poor investments and that it was facing a liquidity crisis.
-The company dismissed these rumors as the actions of "vocal actors ... spreading misinformation".
+The company dismissed these rumors as the actions of "vocal actors … spreading misinformation".
 The blog post denied claims that Celsius sustained significant losses as a result of the collapse of Luna in the preceding month.